garywong-bc/nrm-survey/README.md

 <details><summary>To Redeploy</summary>

-To start over, you'll need to delete the previously deployed objects in your project namsapce.
+To start over, you'll need to delete the previously deployed objects in your project namespace.
 To delete *just* the application deployment:

 > oc -n &lt;project&gt; delete cm/&lt;survey&gt;limesurvey-app-config secret/&lt;survey&gt;limesurvey-admin-cred dc/&lt;survey&gt;limesurvey-app svc/&lt;survey&gt;limesurvey route/&lt;survey&gt;limesurvey

-The Uploads Volume is left intact in case there is user-uploaded assets on it; if not (i.e. it's a brand new survey):
+The Uploads Volume is left intact in case there is user-uploaded assets on it; if not (i.e. it's a brand-new survey):
 `oc -n <project> delete pvc/<survey>limesurvey-app-uploads`

 </details>

-## 2.1 Perform LimeSurvey installation
+#### Perform LimeSurvey installation

 Run the [command line install](https://manual.limesurvey.org/Installation_using_a_command_line_interface_(CLI)) via `oc rsh`, with the correct SURVEY_NAME and credentials: